 About Major Depressive Disorder VA Disability Benefits Ratings For Veterans

 Some veterans may experience prolonged periods of depression after their service.
-While there is no cure for major depressive disorder, there are various treatments.
+While there is no cure for Major Depressive Disorder (aka depression), there are various treatments.
 Each veteran will respond differently to medication and other treatment options.
 Many veterans will fight major depressive disorder their entire lives.
 Some veterans will find that their major depressive disorder is severe enough to prevent them from working.
 We have an entire section later in this article dedicated to veterans that can’t work from major depressive disorder.

-If your major depressive disorder is considered service-connected, the VA will assign a rating of either 0%, 10%, 30%, 50%, 70%, or 100%.
-If you receive a 0% rating, the VA found your major depressive disorder to be service-connected, but also found that the condition does not affect your life enough to receive benefits.
+If your major depressive disorder is considered a service-connected disability, the VA will assign a rating of either 0%, 10%, 30%, 50%, 70%, or 100%.
+If you receive a 0% rating, the VA found your major depressive disorder to be service-connected but also found that the condition does not affect your life enough to receive benefits.
 Believe it or not, this happens to veterans all the time.
 On the other side of the scale, veterans that receive a 100% rating will receive over $2,900 a month.